arnaupujol/repifriends/README.md

 This repository contains the R package for Epidemiological Foci Relating Infections by Distance (EpiFRIenDs), a software to detect and analyse foci (clusters, outbreaks or hotspots) of infections from a given disease.

 This software is fully open source and all are welcome to use or modify it for any purpose.
-We would kindly request that any scientific publications making use of this software cite **Pujol A., Brokhattingen N., Matambisso G., et al (in prep.)**.
+We would kindly request that any scientific publications making use of this software cite **Pujol A., Brokhattingen N., Matambisso G., et al, 2023, Nature Communications.**.

 Software requirements:
 ----------------------